 Seedlings and plants that have been transplanted are susceptible to stress.
 Keep the soil moist with daily watering.

 Choose the right plants for your soil conditions.
 If you can, try to grow those plants that have the same watering needs together.
-Group together those plants that need heavy watering, those that can be watered every few days, and the drought-resistant plants.
+Group together with those plants that need heavy watering, those that can be watered every few days, and the drought-resistant plants.

 Promote Deeper Root Growth